Smith's Hill High School: Overview

 The application and testing process for students seeking enrolment into Year 7 at Selective Schools in NSW is centrally administered by the High Performing Students Unit of the New South Wales Department of Education.
 Applications for Year 7 are made in Year 5 with testing undertaken in Year 6.
 Applications open in mid-October and close in mid-November.
 Application Forms are available from local primary schools or can be downloaded from the High Performing Students Unit website when applications open.
 Students seeking a place at the school after Semester 1 in Year 7 make an application directly to the school.
-Each selective school administers its own application and selection processes for Years 8 – 12.
 Application packages are available from late June and need to be submitted by late July.
 Further information and application forms are also available from the High Performing Students Unit website.

 History

 In 1906, Wollongong Primary School began to offered vocational education courses for non-academic students.
 This included courses such as Household Accounts, Cookery, Laundry and Dressmaking.
 Five years later, in 1911, secondary courses were offered to academic students which allowed students to achieve the Intermediate Certificate and with further study, the Leaving Certificate.

 A separate school for these courses was then established in 1916 under the name Wollongong Home Science School.
 This school was a single-sex education school for girls only and was based on a site in Smith Street, Wollongong.
 In 1957, the school relocated to its current location on the former site of Wollongong High School in Gipps Street and then in 1958, was renamed as Smith's Hill Girls High School.
 The school then allowed non-academic students to achieve the Intermediate and Leaving Certificates.

 During the 1970s, plans were underway to change the school into a comprehensive, co-educational High School and in 1979 the school was renamed Smith's Hill High School.
 In 1985, boys were enrolled in Years 7, 8, 9 and 11 drawing from feeder schools at Wollongong, Coniston and Mount St Thomas.
 By 1986, SHHS was completely co-educational from Years 7 through 12.

 Then in 1988, the NSW Department of Education decided to make the school a selective high school and from 1989 the annual Year 7 intake of students was to be filled through exam selections.
 The school has remained completely selective ever since.

+Smiths Hill High School was affected by a set of unsolved arson attacks targeting schools in the Illawarra during 1999.
+Other schools affected included Dapto High School, Warrawong High School, and Kanahooka High School.
+No suspect was ever caught.

+In January 2023, David Dietz, the principal of the school, was paralysed in a bicycle accident while competing at the Illawarra Track Carnival's 60th anniversary.
+Nicole Kaiserfeld took on the role as relieving principal during his recovery.
+Dietz returned as school principal in 2025.